Solar Guide

 Learn MoreFrequently Asked Questions

 Yes, New Haven has net metering through both Eversource and United Illuminating Company.
-Under Connecticut’s Residential Renewable Energy Solutions program, customers receive full retail rate credits for excess solar electricity sent back to the grid.
+Connecticut’s Residential Renewable Energy Solutions program provides 1:1 net metering, meaning excess solar credits carry over monthly at full retail rate.

-Yes, solar panels do increase home value in New Haven.
-According to Zillow research, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels increase home value in New Haven, CT.
+According to a Zillow study, solar panels increase home value by 4.1% on average across the United States.